mokadi-suryaprasad/kubernetes-notes/Kubernetes-errors/README.md

 5. Restart the node if necessary to free up space.

-8. # Node Not Ready - What It Means and How to Fix It
+# 8.Node Not Ready - What It Means and How to Fix It

 ## What is Node Not Ready?
 `Node Not Ready` is an error that happens when a Kubernetes node is unable to run workloads.
 This means the node is facing issues and cannot schedule new pods.